anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 {{I-D.richardson-anima-state-for-joinrouter}} outlined the various options for building a constrained Join Proxy.
 {{RFC8995}} adopted only the Circuit Proxy method (1), leaving the other methods as future work.

-This document standardizes the CoAP/DTLS (method 4).
-The specified constrained Join Proxy extends the circuit proxy by using coaps DTLS ports, by choosing the DTLS destination address and by specifying a stateful and a stateless mode.
-The stateful and stateless modes have the same meaning as the storing and non_storing modes of Operations (MOP) of RPL {{RFC6550}}.
+The stateful and stateless modes differ in the way that they store the state required to forward the return packet to the pledge.
+Similar to the difference between storing and non_storing Modes of Operations (MOP) in RPL {{RFC6550}}.
+In the stateful method, the return forward state is stored in the join proxy.
+In the stateless method, the return forward state is stored in the network.

 # Terminology          {#Terminology}